PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 (default: "no") : This is the same as the previous entry but for simple lookups, not AXFR.
 This setting must be set to "yes" for DNSSEC to work at all.

 ## `ldap-method`
-(default "simple") :
+(default: "simple") :

  - `simple`: Search the requested domain by comparing the associatedDomain attributes with the domain string in the question.
 Only this method supports DNSSEC, and in certain conditions.
  - `tree`: Search entires by translating the domain string into a LDAP dn.
 Your LDAP tree must be designed in the same way as the DNS LDAP tree.
 The question for "myhost.linuxnetworks.de" would translate into "dc=myhost,dc=linuxnetworks,dc=de,ou=hosts=..." and the entry where this dn points to would be evaluated for dns records.
  - `strict`: Like simple, but generates PTR records from aRecords or aAAARecords.
 Using "strict", zone transfers for reverse zones are not possible.

 ## `ldap-filter-axfr`
-(default "(:target:)" ) : LDAP filter for limiting AXFR results (zone transfers), e.g. (&(:target:)(active=yes)) for returning only entries whose attribute "active" is set to "yes".
+(default: "(:target:)" ) : LDAP filter for limiting AXFR results (zone transfers), e.g. (&(:target:)(active=yes)) for returning only entries whose attribute "active" is set to "yes".

 ## `ldap-filter-lookup`
-(default "(:target:)" ) : LDAP filter for limiting IP or name lookups, e.g. (&(:target:)(active=yes)) for returning only entries whose attribute "active" is set to "yes".
+(default: "(:target:)" ) : LDAP filter for limiting IP or name lookups, e.g. (&(:target:)(active=yes)) for returning only entries whose attribute "active" is set to "yes".

 ## `ldap-dnssec`
 (default: "no") : If set to "yes" DNSSEC support will be enabled in the backend.

 ## `ldap-metadata-searchdn`
-(default: "") : For DNSSEC certain extra information must be stored that should not be found under the DNS data root.
+(default: empty) : For DNSSEC certain extra information must be stored that should not be found under the DNS data root.
 This is because PowerDNS must have write access to this subtree to, for example, create the zone keys.
 This setting point to the root DN under which the metadata can be stored.
 It is required if `ldap-dnssec` is set to "yes".

 ## `ldap-metadata-searchfilter`
 (default: "(&(objectClass=organizationalUnit)(ou=:domain:))") : The search filter to use to find the DN under which the metadata for a zone is.
 The special string ":domain:" will be replace by the zone name in the search filter.